U.S. Halts Visas For Diplomats' Same-Sex Partners If They're Not Married

 "This is certainly not an attack.
 It was not meant as an attack; it is not meant to be punitive," another Trump administration official explained.
 "It is a recognition and a codification of the fact that same-sex marriage is legal in the United States."

-Explanations such as these have failed to persuade the Human Rights Council, which called the policy change "unnecessary, mean-spirited, and unacceptable."
+Explanations such as these have failed to persuade the Human Rights Campaign, which called the policy change "unnecessary, mean-spirited, and unacceptable."

 "The White House must immediately go back to a policy that is fully inclusive and takes into account the dangers faced by LGBTQ foreign diplomats, U.N. employees, and their families," said David Stacy, government affairs director for the gay-rights advocacy group.

-Samantha Power, former U.S. ambassador to the U.N. under the Obama administration, also expressed outrage in reaction to the news — decrying the move as "needlessly cruel & bigoted."
+Samantha Power, former U.S. ambassador to the U.N. under the Obama administration, also reacted with outrage to the news — decrying the move as "needlessly cruel & bigoted."

-Note: A previous version of this story incorrectly referred to the Human Rights Campaign as the Human Rights Council.